102 (ambulance service)

-The 102 Free Ambulance Service is an emergency medical transport service in India.
+The 102 Free Ambulance Service is an emergency medical transport service in India that is usually reserved for newborns and pregnant women.
 It is also called National Ambulance Service (NAS).
 Under this service, all the ambulances are fitted with GPS system (for easy tracking) and other necessary medical equipment.
 This emergency transport service facilitates 24x7 free of cost service to pregnant women, newborn babies and their mothers as well under the Janani SurakshaYojana and Janani Shishu Suraksha Karyakram.
 The ambulance service provides first aid to the patient and transport them to the nearest Community Health Centre or Government hospitals.
 There are 10017 ambulances operating as 102 patient transport.
 In some states, 5484 empanelled vehicles are also used as 102 ambulances to transport pregnant women and children to nearest healthcare facility.

 History

 102 National Ambulance Service was started on 17 January 2014 in Uttar Pradesh.
-A fleet of around 2272 Ambulances is operational in all the districts of the State, to date.
+A fleet of around 2270 Ambulances is operational in all the districts of the State, to date.
 On an average, around 65,000 calls are received and 25,000 trips serviced on any working day in Uttar Pradesh.
-Around ten million women and newborns have benefited from this service, until now.
+Around ten million women and newborns have benefited from this service, until 2016.
 This service is provided through a private service provider Ganapati Venkata Krishnanreddy Emergency Management and Research Institute GVK-EMRI which provides free ambulance services under government-run helplines in 17 states and union territories in India.

-After the success of 102 Emergency Medical Ambulance Services (OEMAS) in Uttar Pradesh, many states of Government of India also launched the 102 ambulance service for free referral transport of pregnant women and sick infants under Janani Sishu Surakhya Karyakram (JSSK) programme.
+After the success of 102 Emergency Medical Ambulance Services (OEMAS) in Uttar Pradesh, many states also launched the 102 ambulance service for free referral transport of pregnant women and sick infants under Janani Sishu Surakhya Karyakram (JSSK) programme.
 Some of the states to launch 102 service include Odisha, Madhya Pradesh, Sikkim, Jharkhand, Himachal Pradesh, West Bengal and Uttarakhand.
 In Odisha alone, the maternal mortality rate has gone 81 points down from 303 in 2006 to 222 in 2013 after the introduction of 102 ambulance service by the state government in private public partnership with Ziqitza Healthcare under the JSSK programme.